rkuma183/wilsonmar.github.io/_posts/2017-08-03-git-macros.md

    ### Clone my repo

-   Some of the <a href="#Aliases">aliases defined above</a> need a GitHub repository to work with.
+   Some of the <a href="#MacAliases">aliases defined above</a> need a GitHub repository to work with.
 So you're welcome to my git-utilities repo, which has some commands you may like.

    PROTIP: Setup a container directory to house (group together) repositories you clone from GitHub.
 This is because cloning creates only the repository name and not the user.
 Although the author can be found with a `git remote -v` command, you may want a way to put several repos for the same folder together, or additional related files such as pdf's and website links.